MEMORY LOST AND FOUND

 April 2005 Saturday, a living

 Hell dis-ability.
-Paralyzed flat
+Paralyzed

 On my back without memory.